Options for People with Delinquent Property Taxes

-January 31, 2019 was the deadline to timely pay 2018 property taxes.
-These tax statements (bills) went out in October 2018 and were due upon receipt.
+In order to avoid costly penalties and interest, property owners must pay their 2019 property tax bill by January 31, 2020.
+These tax statements (bills) went out in October 2019 and were due upon receipt.
 I also published an article regarding these bills informing taxpayers of their options to pay these bills prior to the delinquency date.
-Beginning February 1st, 2019 penalties and interest begin to accrue on all accounts that are delinquent in the payment of property taxes as the law directs.
+Beginning February 1st, 2020 penalties and interest begin to accrue on all accounts that are delinquent in the payment of property taxes as the law directs.

 What are my options if I am delinquent?
 Communicate!
 Begin the conversation with the collections staff as quickly as possible and allow them the opportunity to explain the options available to you.
 Some options have eligibility and qualification criteria that must be met and other options do not.
 Below is a list of frequently used options.